laharikunder/FocusFlow-Student-Productivity-OS/README.md

 ## Team details

-Built by a squad of code warriors on a mission to make studying ✨less painful✨:
+Built by a squad of code warriors on a mission to make studying *less painful* :

  -> Lahari Kunder – Pomodoro + productivity logic
  -> Chinmayi Upadhyay – Notes master + sticky chaos handler